Applications for free garden beds in 2025 will be live soon! Applications will open on January 1st and will close on February 1st.

 How Does The GRuB Garden Project Work?

-Each spring, GRuB partners with veterans, individuals, families, and organizations to build backyard vegetable gardens.
+Each spring, GRuB partners with veterans, families, community volunteers, and organizations to build backyard vegetable gardens.
 We work throughout Thurston County, and into Mason, Pierce, and other counties, to provide the public with access to the knowledge and resources needed to grow fresh, healthy, and culturally appropriate foods.
 The Grub Garden Project offers gardens, vegetable seeds, plant starts, cover crop mix, and our extensive gardening workshop series, and encourages connections within the greater gardening community.

 Am I Eligible For a Free Garden?